 To implement global team behaviors, such as kick-off, we need the robot coordinates in an allocentric frame (position on the field, orientation).
 We estimate these using a probabilistic Markov localization method that integrates egocentric observations and motion commands over time.
-As proposed by Fox, Burgard, and Thrun [4] this method uses a three-dimensional grid (x, y, θ) , shown in Figure 4(b).
-Based on robot localization, we fuse local ball observations of multiple robots to a global ball estimate.
+As proposed by Fox, Burgard, and Thrun [3] this method uses a three-dimensional grid (x, y, θ) , shown in Figure 3(b).

+Based on robot localization, we are currently working on the fusion of local robot views to a global team view.